milad1372/Cross-Session-Aggregated-Search-Workspace/README.md

 ### AI-Generated Summaries (ICR+AIS)
 - Generates concise **workspace-level** and **cluster-level** summaries with **inline citations** back to saved resources
-- Summaries are designed to be quickly readable (e.g., word cap and temperature configurable in code)
+- Summaries are designed to be quickly readable and stable (e.g., low temperature generation)

 ### Combined Human-AI (ICR+IPH+AIS)
-- Highlighted passages are injected into the summarization prompt as a **salience signal**, steering what the AI prioritizes
+- Highlighted passages are injected into the summarization prompt as an explicit **salience signal**, steering what the AI prioritizes

+---

+## 🧠 Prompt Design (Prompt Programming)

+The summarization prompt is intentionally simple and attribution-focused:

+- **System role**: instructs the model to behave as a *concise, domain-expert summariser*.
+- **Salience clause**: if highlights are available, the prompt includes a short clause such as
+  “Using the following highlighted keywords: …” (otherwise, it indicates no highlights were provided).
+- **Reference mapping**: an optional mapping block provides document IDs for citation.
+- **Task constraints**:
+  - bullet-point summary by main topic
+  - cite items using **[docId:<id>]**
+  - do **not** mention the source/platform names

+Implementation details (server route):
+- Model: `gpt-4o-2024-05-13`, temperature `0.4`, with retries and a 1-job concurrency limiter.
+- For long inputs, summarization falls back to a hierarchical process (chunk → partial summaries → final summary).

 ---